Nodal sets of Robin and Neumann eigenfunctions: Interior doubling inequality and interior nodal sets on smooth domains

 Let $A_{R, \ 2R}=(\mathbb B_{2R}(x_0)\backslash \mathbb B_{R}(x_0))$ for any $x_0\in \tilde{\Omega}$.
 Then there exists $\mathbb B_{{\hat{r}_0}/2}(\hat{x})\subset A_{ \hat{r}_0, \ 2\hat{r}_0}$ for some $\hat{x}\in A_{2\hat{r}_0, \ \hat{r}_0}$.
 Thus, by (\ref{useful}),

-With the aid of quantitative Carleman estimates and the inequality (\ref{annu1}), using the argument as the proof of Lemma \ref{lemm1} as in \cite{DF}, \cite{BC} and \cite{Zh}, we are ready to derive the doubling inequality as follows. \begin{proposition} Let $\bar u$ be the solution of (\ref{target}) satisfying the condition (\ref{targetcon}).
+With aid of the quantitative Carleman estimates (\ref{carl}) and the inequality (\ref{annu1}), using the argument as the proof of Lemma \ref{lemm1}, we are ready to derive the doubling inequality as follows. \begin{proposition} Let $\bar u$ be the solution of (\ref{target}) satisfying the condition (\ref{targetcon}).
 There exists a positive constant $C$ depending only on $\tilde{\Omega}$ such that the doubling inequality holds

 for any $x\in \tilde{\Omega}$. \end{proposition}